theWebsiteKid/shiba-sensei/README.md

 # shiba-sensei: an infinite puzzle game
 <a href=https://shiba-sensei.web.app/>Play Game!</a>

-Shiba Sensei is a infinite puzzle game built w/ vanilla JS/HTML/CSS.
-It uses two API's: shibe.online, which grabs a random image of a shibe inu, and the Web Audio API, for sound effects.
-More specifically, it uses the Howler.js library and some free mp3's from SoundBible.com, so remember to turn your sound on!
+Shiba Sensei is a infinite puzzle game built w/ vanilla JS/HTML/CSS, shibe.online API for puzzle images, and the Web Audio API (Howler.js) for sound effects.

 This is what a solved image looks like: